Evidence helps you prove your side of the story and helps the VCAT member to decide how the matter should be resolved.

 Bring your evidence to the hearing

 The best way to give evidence is in person at the hearing.
 This also includes evidence given by people appearing with you as witnesses.
 You should support what you say with original copies of documents.
-Depending on the type of case, these document may include:
+Depending on the type of case, these documents may include:

 - affidavits, statutory declarations and witness statements